joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 He notes that all of the top solutions to ARC so far are based on program search over a DSL, with heuristics to make search more efficient. *"even though they're very primitive they remain infinitely more successful than deep learning on ARC problems."*

 At first blush it sounds like Chollet is suggesting a return to GOFAI, but that's not what Chollet is advocating.
-He recognizes that to utilize program synthesis, we need to grapple with the challenge of combinatorial explosion.
+He recognizes that to utilize program synthesis we need to grapple with the challenge of combinatorial explosion - precisely the challenge that toppled GOFAI.
 So how do we do this?

 *"If you want to make something efficient, there's a universal recipe, which is that you introduce modularity and hierarchy...Deep learning is what you get when you add modularity and hierarchy to continuous optimization...if you hard code abstract module reuse in continuous optimization, then you get deep learning architecture patterns.
 For instance, convolution is a hard coded module which abstracts away spatial position.
 RNNs [are]... abstract with respect to the time axis..."*